 - 1. Take charge of your academic career and become your own advocate. - 2.
-Become familiar with this catalog; especially the sections on academic programs and policies, general education program, and the courses of study pertaining to your major(s) and minor(s). - 3.
+Become familiar with this catalog; especially the sections on academic programs and policies, general education program, and major(s) and minor(s). - 3.
 Consult your online Program Evaluation before registration each semester. - 4.
 Print and consult the Four-Year Planning sheet associated with your major(s). - 5.
 Consult the Course Descriptions section of the catalog as you make academic plans to make sure the course is offered when you want to take.
 Not all courses are offered every term, or even every year. - 6.
-Visit your Academic Advisor to discuss which courses you should take. - 7.
-Ask questions and seek advice from your Academic Advisor or personnel in the Academic Records Office if you do not understand information contained within the Catalog or within your Program Evaluation.
+Visit your Academic Advisor to discuss which courses you should take and when you should take them. - 7.
+Ask questions and seek advice from your Academic Advisor, personnel in the Academic Records Office, or personnel in the Student Success and Advising Center if you do not understand information contained in the Undergraduate Catalog or in your Program Evaluation.